Pjotor87/NorthernLights/README.md

 The target environment when I made this was my Raspberry pi 2 model B running raspbian 8.

+# Why?
+My ex gf heard that under some certain weather conditions it's possible to see the Northern Lights in Stockholm so I made her this app.
+For me personally, I will remember this system mostly because it was responsible for waking me up a number of times.
+It sent her emails at around 02:00 AM in the morning saying that the kp index was enough to reach us and she rushed out of bed to go outside and look up at the sky.

 How to
 ------
 Step 1.
 Create a gmail account and add the account info to the file "Settings.txt" (RobotGmailUsername and RobotGmailPassword).
 This account will send out email notifications.